Velocity potential

 $\phi$ is known as a velocity potential for u.

-A velocity potential is not unique.
-If $\phi$ is a velocity potential, then $\phi+f(t)$ is also a velocity potential for u, where $f(t)$ is a scalar function of time and can be constant.
-Velocity potentials are unique up to a constant, or a function solely of the temporal variable.
+Velocity potentials are unique up to a constant and a function solely of the temporal variable.
+So if $\phi(x,y,z)$ is a velocity potential, then $\phi(x,y,z)+f(t) + C$ generates the same flow field as $\phi(x,y,z)$.

 The Laplacian of a velocity potential is equal to the divergence of the corresponding flow.
 Hence if a velocity potential satisfies Laplace equation, the flow is incompressible.

 Unlike a stream function, a velocity potential can exist in three-dimensional flow.

 Usage in acoustics

 In theoretical acoustics, it is often desirable to work with the acoustic wave equation of the velocity potential $\phi$ instead of pressure p and/or particle velocity u.